linked-db/linked-ql/site/docs/capabilities/deeprefs.md

 SELECT author ~> name FROM posts
 ```

-If you’ve declared a relationship, you can draw arrows on it.
+If you’ve declared any relationship, you can traverse them directly.
 LinkedQL automatically handles the mechanics and resolves them all from the schema catalog.

 ## General Syntax